-During 2021/22 the Patient Experience Team supported 38 RUH teams to collect patient and carer feedback (via questionnaires, telephone interviews and virtual focus group meetings) and use the information to improve their service.
-The Improving Patient Experience Awards provided an opportunity to celebrate the good practice:
+During 2022/23, the Patient Experience Team supported 60 teams to collect patient and carer feedback (via questionnaires, telephone interviews and virtual focus group meetings) and to use the information to improve their service.
+This is an increase from 38 RUH teams supported by the Patient Experience Team during 2021/22.